Convergence rates for an Adaptive Biasing Potential scheme from a Wasserstein optimization perspective

 On the other hand, adaptive biasing potential methods rely on the formula~\eqref{eq:PMF} to build an approximation of $A$ by using an estimator of the occupation measure in $\xi$.
 We refer to~\cite[Chapter 5]{FreeEnergy} for more details.
 As will become clearer below, the biasing techniques analyzed in the present work falls into the family of the adaptive biasing potential methods.

-In terms of the mathematical analysis of such adaptive biasing techniques, one can distinguish between three kinds of results, all obtained on the overdamped Langevin dynamics.
+In terms of the mathematical analysis of such adaptive biasing techniques, one can distinguish between three kinds of results\footnote{Notice that, although the mathematical analysis and results for algorithms based on mean-field interacting particles or on a single ergodic trajectory are quite different, in practice any algorithm can be declined in these two versions, and both approaches are often considered simultaneously, using ergodic averages of interacting particles.}, all obtained on the overdamped Langevin dynamics.
 In~\cite{fort-jourdain-kuhn-lelievre-stoltz-15,benaim-brehier-16,fort2017self,fort-jourdain-lelievre-stoltz-18}, results have been obtained on adaptive biasing potential algorithms, with an approximation of $A_t$ made using time averages along the path of a single trajectory, using essentially tools from the convergence analysis of stochastic approximation algorithms.